 Ureverbasic Small Pet Feeding Bowls, Set of 2

 These Ureverbasic cat bowls are ideal for a kitten who’s still figuring out how exactly this eating from a bowl thing works.
-They have an anti-skid rubber wrap around the bottom, to help prevent slipping and spilling.
+They have an anti-skid rubber wrap around the bottom to help prevent slipping and spilling.
 Plus, they’re made from polished, high-quality stainless steel that’s resistant to corrosion and rust, so they’ll last for years.
-Each bowl holds 8 ounces of food or water, and they come in more than a dozen colors, so you can get one to match your home or grab a couple sets and switch it up.
+Each bowl holds 8 ounces of food or water, and they come in more than a dozen colors so that you can get one to match your home or grab a couple sets and switch it up.

 Young kittens have small teeth and can’t always chew dry food very well, so this Wellness Complete grain-free wet cat food is the perfect transition food.
 It contains protein-rich chicken combined with antioxidant-rich cranberries, minerals, omega fatty acids, and taurine, which is essential in grain-free formulas.
 The kitten food is finished off with real broth that keeps your kitty hydrated and supports urinary health.
 It’s made without artificial preservatives, colors, or flavors, so you can start your new kitten off on the right foot.